spierala/mini-rx-store/projects/mini-rx-store/README.md

 * Simplified API for basic state management per feature:
     * `setState()` for updating the feature state,
     * `$state` for accessing the current feature state
-* Advanced "Redux / NgRX" API:
+* Advanced "Redux / NgRx" API:
-Although being a lightweight library, MiniRX supports many of the core features from the popular [NgRX](https://ngrx.io/) library for Angular:
+Although being a lightweight library, MiniRx supports many of the core features from the popular [NgRx](https://ngrx.io/) library for Angular:
     * Actions
     * Reducers
     * Memoized Selectors
     * Effects
-* MiniRX is lightweight - check the source code :)
+* MiniRx is lightweight - check the source code :)
 * The source code is easy to understand if you know some RxJS :)
 * RxJS is the one and only (peer) dependency
 * Framework agnostic

-## When should you use MiniRX?
+## When should you use MiniRx?

 * If you have a small or medium sized application.
 * If you tried to manage state yourself (e.g. with [Observable Services](https://dev.to/avatsaev/simple-state-management-in-angular-with-only-services-and-rxjs-41p8)) and you created state soup :)
-* If you have the feeling that your app is not big / complex enough to justify a full-blown state management solution like NgRX then MiniRX is an easy choice.
+* If you have the feeling that your app is not big / complex enough to justify a full-blown state management solution like NgRx then MiniRx is an easy choice.

 ### Usage
 #### Installation: